pydata/bottleneck/README.rst

 Under the hood dsna uses a separate Cython function for each combination of ndim, dtype, and axis.
-A lot of the overhead in ds.max, for example, is in checking that your axis is within range, converting non-array data to an array, and selecting the function to use to calculate max.
+A lot of the overhead in ds.max, for example, is in checking that your axis is within range, converting non-array data to an array, and selecting the function to use to calculate tha maximum.

 You can get rid of the overhead by doing all this before you, say, enter an inner loop::